codemirror/website/site/docs/guide/index.md

 ## Architecture Overview

-Because CodeMirror is structured quite a bit differently than your classical JavaScript library (including its own previous versions), it is recommended to read at least this section before jumping in, so that you don't waste your time with mismatched expectations.
+Because CodeMirror is structured quite a bit differently than your classical JavaScript library (including its own previous versions), **it is recommended to read at least this section before jumping in**, so that you don't waste your time with mismatched expectations.

 ### Modularity